 Malaysia Prime Minister Tun Dr Mahathir Mohamad blasted a Democratic Action Party (DAP) leader for criticising his style of running the country, in a first against a Pakatan Harapan coalition partner.

-The MP from Klang, Charles Santiago, said there should be a halt to Dr Mahathir’s decision-making using his unilateral powers as PM.
+from Klang, Charles Santiago, said there should be a halt to Dr Mahathir’s decision-making using his unilateral powers as PM

 Dr Mahathir replied with cynicism saying next time around when he is deciding on something he will consult the MP first.
 He even said he will ask the MP whether he can make decisions by himself and whether he as the PM can do such-and-such a thing or not.